KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 # Streamer

-The SNAX streamer is a Chisel-genearted module to help streamline the delivery of data from memory to the accelerator.
+The SNAX streamer is a Chisel-genearted module to help streamline the delivery of data from memory to the accelerator and vice versa.
 There is a [detailed streamer documentation](../../hw/chisel/doc/streamer.md), but in this tutorial section we will only cover the high-level aspects and how to configure the streamer.

 # Why Do We Need a Streamer?